null

 • Organic search and SEO: When companies rank for critical keywords in their industry, their website comes up in user search results.
 Showing up in these results drives “organic” traffic to their site and hopefully converts some customers.

 • Social media: Many new, independent brands find social media highly effective at building and growing brand awareness and a community.
 In fact, 85% of Gen Z shoppers say that social media impacts their purchasing decisions.
+TikTok, in particular, is a huge platform for D2C eCommerce businesses to get their brand name out there.

 Google Annual Ad Revenue by Property Type